-206. Privileges of Membership.
-On admission, each member shall be entitled to a copy of the Constitution and a list of members' names and addresses which will be updated periodically.
+207. Privileges of Membership.
+On admission, each member shall be entitled to a copy of the Constitution.
 They will also be entitled to receive notices of forthcoming events.

 b.
 Resigns having given one month’s notice and having paid any fees and subscriptions then due.

 d.
-Has not paid his annual subscription by the due date (See 302).
+Has not paid their their annual subscription by the due date (See 302).

 ARTICLE 3.
 FUNDS

 301. Funds of the Association shall consist of income derived from annual subscriptions, donations and profit from social functions.
-Entrance Fees and Annual Subscriptions will be decided at the AGM.
+Entrance Fees and Annual Subscriptions will be decided at the Annual General Meeting (AGM).

 302. The subscription year will run from 1 January.
-Unless by prior written arrangement with the Honorary Secretary subscriptions shall be paid by Standing Order.
+Unless by prior written arrangement with the Honorary Secretary, annual subscriptions shall be paid by Credit Card or PayPal via the MCDOA's MOJO website.
 Members who have not paid by 28 February will be deemed to have lapsed their membership.